Levi's, Yelp join coalition pledging not to discriminate

 Levi Strauss, Yelp and Lyft are leading a coalition of 1,200 businesses and cities that are pledging not to discriminate against employees or customers based on race, sexual orientation, or other characteristics.

 Normally, making a promise to serve every customer might seem like a no-brainer.
 But the Open to All coalition is launching in a highly charged atmosphere, with florists refusing to provide flowers for gay weddings and stores turning away Muslim customers.
-On the same June weekend that White House Press Secretary Sarah Sanders was asked to leave a Virginia restaurant because of her affiliation with President Donald Trump, a transgender woman was harassed by staff at a Washington restaurant for using the women's restroom.
+The aggrieved include a transgender woman who in June was harassed by staff at a Washington restaurant for using the women's restroom.

 Tia Agnew, co-founder and CEO of New Day Craft, an Indianapolis-based producer of mead and cider, is excited to put up her "Open to All" window sticker, which she says matches her "personal and professional ethos."
 She's not worried that it will be a turn-off to some potential patrons.